irfanit93/slidedoom/README.md

 # slidedoom
 A responsive slide library for webpages
-Docs are coming soon.
+Dont forget to add Slidedoom.css.
+It is needed inorder to display the slides correctly.
-Visit http://asyncloading.com for the implementation
+Visit https://irfanit93.github.io for the implementation